 Erected by Carbon County.

 Location.
 40° 51.832′ N, 75° 44.25′ W. Marker is in Jim Thorpe, Pennsylvania, in Carbon County.
-Marker is on Packer Hill Avenue west of Lehigh Avenue (Pennsylvania Route 209), on the Touch for map.
+Marker is on Packer Hill Avenue west of Lehigh Avenue (Pennsylvania Route 209), on the right when traveling west.
 The plaza is part of the Carbon County Courthouse Annex.
+Touch for map.
 Marker is at or near this postal address: 37 Packer Hill Avenue, Jim Thorpe PA 18229, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Soldiers and Sailors Monument (within shouting distance of this marker); The Self Made Man (within shouting distance of this marker); Carbon County (within shouting distance of this marker); Packer Mansion (within shouting distance of this marker); Anthracite (about 300 feet away, measured in a direct line); From Mountain to Market (about 300 feet away); Mauch Chunk Railroad Station (about 300 feet away); National War Savings Campaign of 1918 (about 500 feet away).
 Touch for a list and map of all markers in Jim Thorpe.